ianchute/shapley-attribution-model-zhao-naive/README.md

 # shapley-attribution-model
-An implementation of GroupM's Shapley Value Attribution Model by Zhao
+An implementation of "Shapley Value Methods for Attribution Modeling in Online Advertising"[https://arxiv.org/abs/1804.05327] by Zhao, et al.